bhavjotkhurana/bhavjotkhurana/README.md

 # Hi, I'm Bhav

-- Data enthusiast and math educator
+- Data enthusiast and math-stats educator
 - Skilled in R, Python, and SQL
 - Passionate about data-driven learning and clear analysis
 - Strong interest in visualization and modeling (especially in R)